-BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6.13 Parks and Open Space Management Ongoing 6.13 Parks and Open Space Management.
-The Town optimizes fertilizer use on its parks properties.
-The Town maintains buffer zones around the edges of woods and ponds, and fertilizer application is limited to the field of play.
-Typically, a single application in the Spring is all that is done.
-Pestcides are not used.
-Continue implementing procedures for fertilizer application and disposal of grass clippings and leaves for lands that are the legal responsibility of the Town.
-Director of Parks and Recreation 07/01/18 Ongoing 6-14 Pet waste management Complete 6.14 Pet waste management.
+ВМР Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6-14 Pet waste management Complete 6.14 Pet waste management.
 The Town has also installed pet waste collection bags, dispensers, and waste receptacles throughout the parks system.
 Identify locations with the town where pet waste threatens receiving water quality.
 Director of Parks and Recreation 07/01/18 Completed: 07/01/17 6.14 Waterfowl management Ongoing 6.14 Waterfowl Management.
 The Town monitors its parks properties for waterfowl congregation, and has posted signage advising residents to not feed geese at certain locations.
 The monitoring is on an ongoing basis.
+Waterfowl management practices such as owl and coyote decoys are used.
 Identify waterfowl congregation areas.
 Director of Parks and Recreation 07/01/18 Ongoing 6.16 Mitigate Stormwater Quality Impacts of Town- Owned Vehicles and Equipment Complete 6.15 Town vehicle maintenance and washing.
 All Town of New Milford vehicles are washed at a commercial car wash facility where feasible (applies to passenger cars/pickup trucks that can fit).
 Larger vehicles are washed at the Town garage.
 Review existing operations and maintenance procedures for Town facilities, and update if the vehicle fueling/washing provisions have not been included.
-Director of Public Works 07/01/18 Completed: 07/01/18

-ВМР Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6-16 Leaf management Ongoing 6.16 Scheduled leaf pick up: New Milford residents has an arrangement with a private contractor where residents can take brush and leaves.
+Director of Public Works 07/01/18 Completed: 07/01/18 6-16 Leaf management Ongoing 6.16 Scheduled leaf pick up: New Milford residents has an arrangement with a private contractor where residents can take brush and leaves.
 Continue to implement Town-wide leaf management program.
 Director of Public Works 12/31/18 Ongoing, complete for 2022.